ljwagerfield/crdt/README.md

 3. A resolution must always exist that allows any number of siblings to be merged into a new 'resolution' value, where that value is greater than each of those siblings.
 This is equivalent to saying that a monotonic update must exist for all siblings that can produce the same common value.

-Given these 3 constraints, a CvRDT can be designed that allows distributed and uncoordinated updates to some shared state, whereby the shared state will automatically converge when each node synchronizes - aka strong eventual consistency.
+Given these 3 constraints, a CvRDT can be designed that allows uncoordinated updates to some distributed state, where the distributed pieces of that state can be automatically merged at any time to produce a single consistent object, without any conflicts.

 ### What is a "join-semilattice"?